notaryproject/specifications/signature-specification.md

 ### Supported Signature Envelopes
 #### JWS JSON Serialization
 In JWS JSON Serialization([RFC7515](https://datatracker.ietf.org/doc/html/rfc7515)), data is stored as either claims or headers(protected and unprotected).
 Notary v2 uses JWS JSON Serialization for the signature envelope with some additional constraints on the structure of claims and headers.

-Unless explicitly specified as OPTIONAL, all fields are mandatory.
+Unless explicitly specified as OPTIONAL, all fields are required.
 Also, there shouldn’t be any additional fields other than ones specified in JWSPayload, ProtectedHeader, and UnprotectedHeader.

 **JWSPayload a.k.a.
 Claims**:
 Notary v2 is using one private claim(notary) and two public claims(iat and exp).
 An example of the claim is described below